 Server-side testing tools frequently involve custom configuration to retrieve meaningful visitor tracking data.
 They also require organizations to have a full-time dedicated resource(s) to manage the software and to analyze the results.

 While many of these tools do not come with an easy to use “visual editor” to make quick changes on a webpage, they do provide detailed reporting and targeting features.

 Monthly plans for these tools start around $1,000 and vary based on the number of page views a customer uses in a month.
 In addition to the software cost, we estimate a $100,000 annual in-house cost of running tests on enterprise testing packages.

-These tools are useful in conducting complex testing such as multi-page testing or visitor flow testing.
-However, they are an overkill when conducting quick AB testing for a webpage design due to the substantial cost that is associated with the deployment of each test.
-The main player in this field is Test and Target by Adobe.
+Server-side testing platforms are useful in conducting sophisticated testing such as multi-page testing, mobile application testing or visitor flow testing.
+However, they are an overkill when doing quick A/B testing for a webpage design due to the substantial cost associated with the deployment of each test.
+The leading player in this field is Adobe Test and Target.

 Selecting the right testing tool for your website

-With many tools available, we created the following criteria to help you select the best software to meet your requirements:
+With many tools available, the following criteria can help you choose the best split testing software to meet your requirements.